wiredolphin/assembly_stack_frame/README.md

 A simple javascript snippet that illustrates the stack frame during a C function call.

-The frame sequences are screnshoots from the [GDB](https://www.gnu.org/software/gdb/) debugger.
+The frame sequences are screenshoots from the [GDB](https://www.gnu.org/software/gdb/) debugger.

 ### The complete C source